Benode Behari Mukherjee

 Benode Behari Mukherjee (7 February 1904 – 11 November 1980) was an Indian artist from West Bengal state.
 Mukherjee was one of the pioneers of Indian modern art and a key figure of Contextual Modernism.
 He was one of the earliest artists in modern India to take up to murals as a mode of artistic expression.
 All his murals depict a subtle understanding of environmental through pioneering architectural nuances.

 Early life

-Binod Behari Mukherjee was born in Behala, in the state of West Bengal, now recently included into Kolkata (2009 onwards) although his ancestral village in Garalgachha in Hooghly District.
-He taught at Visva Bharati University in Santiniketan.He made his early learning from Sanskrit Collegiate School.
+Binod Behari Mukherjee was born in Behala, in Kolkata although his ancestral village was Garalgachha in Hooghly District.
+He taught at Visva Bharati University in Santiniketan.
+He made his early learning from Sanskrit Collegiate School.